 Here’s the main point: these new digital identities will not overlap or connect with each other in any way.
 Every new profile needs to be completely different from all previous ones, yet looking perfectly “normal”.

 It’s the main and the trickiest task an anonymous web browser has to fulfill.
 It’s a kind of art.
 Good commercial browsers are able create thousands of these, and with each profile being absolutely authentic, market platforms and social networks will not ban them.
 It’s called multiaccounting.
+Anonymous browsers allow users to manage multiple accounts securely and anonymously, preventing linking or bans when switching between profiles.
 This feature is not just convenient – it’s the flesh and blood for a certain kind of businesses:

 There is one good, simple reason why anonymous web browsers are so widely used: they create digital identities that don’t get banned by websites, social media mechanisms and market platforms.